-Arrive in Ho Chi Minh City any time you like on day one - your group leader will pick you up from the airport, but afterwards you're free to explore the city.
+Arrive in Ho Chi Minh City any time you like on day one - your driver will pick you up from the airport, but afterwards you're free to explore the city.
 Visit the crammed and colourful markets and street shops, or watch the world speed by whilst sipping iced coffee.
 In the evening meet up with the rest of the team for a few drinks.
 On day two you'll have a full city orientation and visit the National War Museum for a frank and harrowing glimpse into the country's recent past.
 Then we head north to the buzzing coastal town of Mui Ne.

-After a quick stop in Nha Trang, we'll hop on the shuttle bus to Ninhvana - our all-inclusive backpacker resort, where the activities, food and drinks are yours to indulge in: paddle boarding, kayaking, bike tours, guided treks, yoga classes, and more.
+An early start in Nha Trang see’s us hopping on the shuttle bus to Ninhvana - our amazing backpacker resort, where there are many activities to indulge in: paddle boarding, kayaking, bike rides, hikes, yoga classes, and more.
 Facilities include: two swimming pools, beach volleyball courts, outdoor cinema, and a basketball court.
-On day six, we'll head back into Nha Trang to board the night bus to Hoi An.
+On day seven, we'll head back into Nha Trang to board the night bus to Hoi An.

 If you're on the 10 day tour, your adventure ends today in Hoi An!
 If you're on the 17 day tour, we'll set off on an adventure as we jump in open-top Jeeps and head for the Hai Van Pass, fondly known as the Top Gear Experience.
 Once we arrive in Hue, we'll get checked into our accommodation then head out for a few drinks in the evening.
-On day ten we'll get to explore the former capital properly with a tour of the historic centre and Royal Palace before improving our culinary skills in a Vietnamese cooking class.
+On day eleven we'll get to explore the former capital properly with a tour of the historic centre and Royal Palace before improving our culinary skills in a Vietnamese cooking class.

 Day 13: Hanoi

-Dropping our bags off at the hostel, we'll kick things off with a fun Vietnamese cooking class, where we'll learn to cook the local cuisine before tucking into the group's offerings.
+Dropping our bags off at the hostel, we'll kick things off with a fun Vietnamese cooking class, where we'll learn to cook the local speciality of egg coffee before tucking into the group's offerings!
 You'll have free time in the afternoon to chill out or explore as you wish.